cs370:cs_370_-_shell_scripting

 - Functions can

-an integer between 0-256 using thereturn
+returnan integer between 0-256 using thereturnstatement.- That is,

-is only meant to return an exit status from the function. - A function's return value is assigned to
+returnis only meant to return an exit status from the function. - A function's return value is assigned to

-, the exit status variable. - If a function doesn't have a
+$?, the exit status variable. - If a function doesn't have a

-from the last command or statement in the function body. - Example:
+returnstatement in it, it returns the value of$?from the last command or statement in the function body. - Example:

 Shell Control Structures